theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

 | --- | --- |
 | `validation-only` | Domain is not associated with any CDN, but is on the "mining" certificate (cert) to surface DNS validation records (which we will send to council). |
 | `legacy-with-validation` | Domain is associated with (i.e. is an alias of) legacy CDN, which is backed by a council-provided cert.
 Domain is also on mining cert. |
-| `cutover-init` | Domain is still associated with legacy CDN, but shared CDN also certainly exists, and is backed by a shared cert provisioned by us, which includes the domain as an SAN.
-| `cutover-ongoing` | Domain is now associated with the shared CDN, by virtue of us having run `associate-alias` to manually transfer it.
-The legacy CDN still exists but has no aliases.
+| `cutover-ongoing` | Initially, domain is still associated with legacy CDN.
+We ensure shared CDN exists, and is backed by a shared cert provisioned by us, which includes the domain as an [SAN](https://support.dnsimple.com/articles/what-is-ssl-san/).
+Then we associate the domain with the shared CDN.
+At this point, the legacy CDN still exists but has no aliases.
 | `shared-final` | Domain is associated with shared CDN.
 The legacy CDN, if this was a migration, has been torn down (otherwise, it never existed).
 This will be the eventual final state for all domains. |

 NB.
-We largely use 'CDN' and '[CloudFront] distribution' interchangeably although this is a simplification.
+We largely use 'CDN' and '[CloudFront] distribution' interchangeably throughout this document, although this is a simplification.

 ### Deploy ordering

 Correct sequencing is important!
 Usually, the `certificates` stack must be deployed (manually) _before_ the `application` stack, for example because it exports the shared certificate ARN via a Pulumi stack reference.

-However, there is nuance here.
-When it comes to tearing down legacy CloudFront distributions, we have to delete those first (i.e. deploy `application`) _before_ we delete the attached cert (i.e. deploy `certificates`.)
+However, there are exceptions.
+When it comes to tearing down legacy CloudFront distributions, we have to delete those first (i.e. deploy `application`) _before_ we delete the attached cert (i.e. deploy `certificates`).

 - **Certificates** — manually deployed (see `infrastructure/README.md`)
-- **Application** — deployed by CI on every merge to `main` (staging) or on  `production` rollout
+- **Application** — deployed by CI on every merge to `main` (staging) or on every `production` rollout

 ## Process ⚙️

 There are two paths here.
-You are either (a) onboarding a new council who have no existing custom domain, or (b) migrating a council with an existing custom domain from the legacy infrastructure setup to the new, shared CDN setup.
+You are either (A) [onboarding a new council](#a-onboarding-a-new-council) who have no existing custom domain, or (B) [migrating a council](#b-migrating-a-council-from-legacy-setup) with an existing custom domain from the legacy infrastructure setup to the new, shared CDN setup.

 In either case, please read through all the steps before starting, for best results.